Upcoming events.

 22

-Eco-Artists in the Woods is a week-long, full-day nature art camp where creativity, curiosity, and the natural world come together.
-Designed for youth ages 8 –12, this immersive program invites campers to explore the forest as both classroom and studio.
+Eco-Artists in the Woods is a week-long, half-day nature art camp where creativity, curiosity, and the natural world come together.
+Designed for youth ages 8–12, this immersive program invites campers to explore the forest as both classroom and studio.

-Through hands-on activities, campers create land art and ephemeral sculptures using fallen natural materials, experiment with pigments made from plants, soil, and charcoal, and tell stories inspired by the landscape around them.
+Through hands-on educational activities, attendees create land art and ephemeral sculptures using fallen natural materials, experiment with pigments made from plants, soil, and charcoal, and tell stories inspired by the landscape around them.
 Daily nature walks, journaling, and collaborative projects encourage close observation, imagination, and respect for the environment.

 Grounded in Leave No Trace principles, Eco-Artists in the Woods emphasizes process over product, helping campers build confidence, teamwork skills, and a deeper connection to nature.
 By the end of the week, campers celebrate their creativity through a forest gallery and reflection, taking home artwork, journals, and a renewed sense of wonder for the natural world.